alistair-hmh/es-next-fundamentals/README.md

 # ES Next Fundamentals

-> References notes for a short series of lectures on the latest ~JavaScript language features.
+> Reference notes for a short series of lectures on the latest ~JavaScript language features.

 -   **Strings:**
     Templates, Methods